While planning your trip, get to know Halifax

 Visit St. Paul’s Church the oldest building in Halifax and the oldest sustained protestant church in Canada.
-This church was founded in 1749 (same year as Halifax’s’ founding) and first opened its doors in 1750.
+The Anglican’s founded this church in 1749 (the same year as Halifax’s’ founding) and first opened its doors in 1750.
 St. Paul’s is made from mostly wood, and is relatively small.
-A bit of the church is marked from The Halifax Explosion and purposely hasn’t been repaired.
+The congregation has purposely never repaired a bit of the church that was marked by The Halifax Explosion.

 Art Gallery of Nova Scotia

 The Art Gallery of Nova Scotia, founded in 1908, is currently located in the Dominion Building which was built in 1865 and the Provincial Building.
-The two buildings are connected by a courtyard used for temporary exhibits and by an underground exhibition room.
+The two buildings are across a courtyard from each other and used for temporary exhibits.
 The museum teaches history through art with a focus on Nova Scotian art.
 This includes traditional folk art, classical portraits, and Inuit stone carvings.